AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 >[!NOTE]
 >
 >An Experience Manager Assets as a [!DNL Cloud Service] instance is entitled to connect with only one Brand Portal tenant.
-You can have multiple environments (development, production, and stage) for your Experience Manager Assets as a [!DNL Cloud Service] instance, wherein Brand Portal is activated on one environment.
+You must have production environment for your Experience Manager Assets as a [!DNL Cloud Service] instance, wherein Brand Portal is activated on one environment.

 **Steps to activate Brand Portal**

-You can activate Brand Portal while creating the environments for your Experience Manager Assets as a [!DNL Cloud Service] instance, or separately.
-Let us assume that the environments were already created, and you are now required to activate Brand Portal.
+You can activate Brand Portal while creating the production environments for your Experience Manager Assets as a [!DNL Cloud Service] instance, or separately.
+Let us assume that the environment was already created, and you are now required to activate Brand Portal.

 1. Log in to Adobe Cloud Manager and navigate to **[!UICONTROL Environments]**.